 What is Acrylic Acid?

 Acrylic acid (also known as 2-proenoic acid, vinyl formic acid, and propene acid) is a clear, colourless, corrosive, and flammable liquid that has an acrid/pungent odour.
-It has the formula C3H4O2 and it is miscible with water, alcohol, ether, benzene, chloroform, and acetone.
-It is a very versatile, and valuable, industrial chemical as it is a chemical intermediate utilised in the production of many industrial and consumer products.
+It has the formula C3H4O2 and is miscible with water, alcohol, ether, benzene, chloroform, and acetone.
+Acrylic acid is very versatile and valuable as it is a chemical intermediate utilised in the production of many industrial and consumer products.

-Acrylic acid is produced by the vapour-phase oxidation of propylene.
+Acrylic acid manufacturers produce this chemical by the vapour-phase oxidation of propylene.
 This process involves two reactors, with the first reactor converting the propylene to acrolein and the second converting the acrolein to acrylic acid.

 How is it stored and distributed?